27 Different Types of Flies in Wisconsin

 Adult types of flies in Wisconsin are rarely seen because they do not feed and only concentrate on reproduction.
 The species’ larval form, or maggot, receives all the attention.

-Since Rabbit Bot Fly eggs can contact any mammal, it is possible to find warbles on domestic pets and small animals like squirrels and rodents.
+Since Rabbit Bot Fly eggs can contact any mammal, finding warbles on domestic pets and small animals like squirrels and rodents is possible.

 The life cycle of a caddisfly is more like that of a dragonfly.
 Female caddisflies lay fertilized eggs immediately in the water or on vegetation above the water line.